-2.1 The Changing World: BANI
+2.3 The Changing World: BANI

-Recently, a revived interest in the skills approach for work proficiency has emerged.
-Since the early 1990s, many studies have contended that an employee's effectiveness depends on the employee's ability to solve complex organisational problems.
-Future-ready graduates are critical to the world of work or an organisation.
-2.1 The changing world: Bani The rise of new global models that incorporate sustainability themes is something we are currently witnessing.
+The rise of new global models that incorporate sustainability themes is something we are currently witnessing.
 Over the course of twenty years, our concept of the world has notably evolved at least three times: SPOD-, VUCA-, and BANI-world.
 The VUCA (volatile, unpredictable, complex, and ambiguous) world model casts doubt on the conventional notion of sustainability (Lushyn & Sukhenko, 2022).
 In a situation of volatility, uncertainty, complexity, and ambiguity, organisations were long guided by the VUCA concept.
-In a world that is constantly changing and becoming more interconnected and digital, the phrase primarily serves to provide meaning in the face of uncertainty.
+In a world constantly changing and becoming more interconnected and digital, the phrase primarily serves to provide meaning in the face of uncertainty.
 However, the COVID-19 pandemic produced a situation for which even VUCA seemed inadequate.
 The continuing pandemic's worldwide events cannot help but impact individuals who may exhibit symptoms of external turbulence and environmental change.
 BANI, a new acronym, resulted from this.
-These two concepts were intended to explain the era's discontent, including the Cold War's aftermath and the COVID-19 outbreak.
+These two concepts were intended to explain the era's discontent, including the Cold War's aftermath and the Covid-19 outbreak.

 It is helpful to summarise the current situation in a world undergoing constant change.
 BANI helps us get ready for new circumstances by enabling us to view things from a different angle.

-Table 1.
-Description of BANI

-Descriptions Brittle businesses are fragile and prone to experiencing sudden disruptions.
-Anxiousness the worry brought on by a persistent need to persevere in professional life.
-Non-linear near due to a gap caused by time unpredictability; events occur separately and disproportionately.
+- Brittle stresses that businesses are fragile and prone to experience sudden disruptions. - Anxiousness describes the worry brought on by a persistent need to persevere in professional life.

+• Nonlinear is the phrase employed due to a gap caused by time unpredictability; events occur separately and disproportionately.
 This volatility is why long-term planning is challenging for businesses.

-Incomprehensible when we search for solutions; the results may lead to misunderstandings or be absurd.
+• Incomprehensible refers to when we search for solutions; the results may lead to misunderstandings or be absurd.
 We risk losing dominance at this moment.

-In conclusion, BANI clarifies the predicament that organizations or work in the future must face following COVID-19.
+In conclusion, BANI clarifies the predicament that organisations or work in the future must face following COVID-19.

-3. Method
+3. Methodology